Last updated on April 3rd, 2019

-As the name suggests, limited liability company is a single or multi-member business structure that offers limited personal liability.
+As the name suggests, a limited liability company (LLC) is a single or multi-member business structure that offers limited personal liability.
 In other words: the debts of the business cannot be held against your personal assets.

 As an owner, or “member”, you are required to obtain the proper permits and licenses for your business.
 Additionally, you are responsible for filing all necessary paperwork in order to operate.

 There are many forms of business liability, and as the technological practices of businesses evolve, so do the liability considerations.